What is a DXA Scan?

 How do I Prepare for the Scan?

+Do not take calcium supplements for at least 24 hours before the exam.
 You may eat normally the day of the exam.
 Dress comfortably avoiding garments that have metal such as zippers, rivets, belts or buttons.

 What happens during the test?

 You will be asked to lie on your back on the exam table.
 An x-ray generator arm is located above you.
-The technologist will position your legs for the test and the x-ray arm will pass over the top of your body producing images on a computer monitor.
+The technologist will position your legs for the test, and the x-ray arm will pass over the top of your body producing images on a computer monitor.
 The exam takes approximately 10 minutes.

 The Results